 My stay at St. Eds was short lived however and I moved up in the world or down in the world to the Salesian Seminary in Richmond California beginning in 1957 and graduating from high school there in 1960.
 It was a vibrant time to be alive.

 After graduation I spent a year (Aug-60 to Aug-61) as

 a novice at

 I got married in June 1969.
 She was such a very beautiful woman, and certainly my downfall.
 The Vautiers always had a natural weakness for falling in love with beautiful women.
-It was only too late I realized that marrying somebody of exceptional beauty exponentially increases the odds of utter and total relationship failure.
-I did have two fine, healthy, smart kids from that marriage which never worked out and I even tried to raise the kids as good Catholics, which didnít work out either.
+It was only too late I realized that marrying somebody of exceptional beauty exponentially increases the odds of utter and total relationship breakdown.
+I did have two fine, healthy, smart kids from that marriage which didn't work out and I even tried to raise the kids as good Catholics, which didnít work out either.

 I think everybody should fall really seriously in love at least twice in a life time, preferably to different individuals.
 Just makes a lot of sense to me.
 So with my first disastrous marriage and after several basic garden-variety nervous breakdowns and 20 years of misery I finally got enough nerve to get divorced.
-I immediately remarried in 1989 and this one was not only beautiful but smart and kind.
+I immediately remarried in 1989 and this one was smart and kind (and beautiful too).
 I had another baby boy in 1991.
-1989 was important for me in other ways because I moved to Bellevue and here I will probably stay, to stubborn to move anywhere else unless taxes and death drive me out which they eventually will do.
+1989 was important for me in other ways because I moved to Bellevue and here I will probably stay, too stubborn to move anywhere else unless taxes and death drive me out which one or the other will eventually do.